 While pocketed clothing (such as a formal bike jersey or simply your favorite hoodie) is always a plus to hold things like keys, lip balm, sunscreen, cash and IDs, sometimes you might need more space for larger items, such as groceries or books, for example, and that’s where panniers come in.
 Trails create safe biking and walking connections to many community destinations, including, jobs, schools, shopping centers, grocery stores and farmers’ markets (check out how Urban Tilth and the Richmond Greenway in California are providing safe access to free community gardens and a free Edible Forest!), and panniers mean the bike—and not the back—carries the load.

 Carry Tip: Speaking of sunscreen, Anya Saretzky, a project manager for RTC’s Northeast Region, has a trick so you don’t have to carry the whole bottle: “I like to use an empty travel-sized shampoo bottle.
-It’s mall enough that I can fit it into the pocket of my jersey!”
+It’s small enough that I can fit it into the pocket of my jersey!”

 True story: I wish I had had bike booties (or cycling shoe covers) a couple years ago on an RTC mapping trip in Florida.
 My colleagues and I had magically picked a period where it rained for two days straight—and various trails on our roster had pockets of flooding along their routes.
 If you ever find yourself four to six inches deep in water on a trail, particularly on cold days, you’ll be glad you brought these comfort items with you, which RTC President Keith Laughlin affirms can be the “difference between discomfort and pure misery.”